-This Eastern England launch workshop for the new BBSRC Land Use for Net Zero Footprint project (2024-2027) that aims to develop and evaluate a scalable auditable farm- and food-level greenhouse gas (GHG) accounting framework for UK land use.
+This Eastern England launch workshop is for the new BBSRC Land Use for Net Zero Footprint project (2024-2027) that aims to develop and evaluate a scalable, auditable farm- and food-level greenhouse gas (GHG) accounting framework for UK land use.
 The project involves five research institutions, three GHG calculator companies, and Savills.

 Aims

-- to provide information about the objectives and scope of the LUNZ Footprint project
+- To provide information about the objectives and scope of the LUNZ Footprint project.

-- to provide an overview of how the three major farm GHG calculators are working together
+- To provide an overview of how the three major farm GHG calculators are working together.

-- to engage the farming and wider stakeholder community to understand different perspectives and support the development of a robust workable framework
+- To engage the farming and wider stakeholder community to understand different perspectives and support the development of a robust workable framework.

 Who should attend?